 Take advantage of our finishing service for conventionally manufactured and 3D printed components.
 Test us out.
 Send us your inquiry and we will get back to you with a quote shortly.

-New in November: Hirtisation® is a patented technology that provides a fully automatic post-treatment process for 3D-printed metal parts.
+New: Hirtisation® is a patented technology that provides a fully automatic post-treatment process for 3D-printed metal parts.
 With it, sintered-on particles are removed and the surfaces are smoothed.
 Hirtisation is suitable for all metals and alloys commonly used in 3D printing.

 New: Hot Isostatic Pressing (HIP) is an HPHT process (High-Pressure Heat Treatment) and is mostly used for the compression and heat treatment of metal and ceramic components.
 The effects of pressure and temperature can be used to close process-related defects such as pores and cracks, thus increasing component density.
 At a pressure of up to 2,070 bar and temperatures of up to 1,400 °C as well as cooling rates of 4 K/sec, HIP treatment can improve the mechanical properties of the component and produce a component density of almost 100%.